-Some 5.5 million people are employed in Thailand’s factories, services and trades industries and the Thailand government recently announced a stimulus package for the country’s 300,000-plus small and medium sized enterprises (SMEs) that is likely to cost it more than $US556 million in lost revenue to compensate for the increase in the Thailand minimum daily wage.
-(See: Stimulus package to offset Thailand minimum daily wage rise)
+Some 5.5 million people are employed in Thailand’s factories, services and trades industries and the Thailand government recently announced a stimulus package for the country’s 300,000-plus small and medium sized enterprises (SMEs) that is likely to cost it more than $556 million in lost revenue to compensate for the increase in the Thailand minimum daily wage.

-According to a 2011 survey by the National Statistical Office more than 64 per cent or about 24.6 million of Thailand’s 39 million-strong workforce work in the informal labour sector, including some 15.1 million people who work in the agriculture sector and not covered by legislation such as minimum daily wages or social security cover.
-Of the remaining 15 million workers some 3 million are employed in the public service.
+According to a 2011 survey by the National Statistical Office more than 64 per cent or about 24.6 million of Thailand’s 39 million-strong workforce work is in the informal labour sector, including some 15.1 million who work in the agriculture sector and not covered by legislation such as minimum daily wages or social security cover.
+Of the remaining 15 million workers some three million are employed in the public service.